X Modality Assisting RGBT Object Tracking: Related Work

-Effective fusion of RGB and thermal information is a vital issue in RGBT tracking \cite{53}.
-Various methods have been proposed, including element-wise summation, concatenation and content-dependency weighting-based fusion strategies.
-However, most existing fusion strategies overlook the feature differences between input RGB and thermal images, in fact, have distinct imaging mechanisms and exhibit significant differences in their features\cite{59}.
-Directly fusing weighted unimodal RGB and thermal features leads to reduced discriminability in the fused features and decreased subsequent tracking performance.
-To fully leverage cross-modal features in RGB and thermal images, many RGBT information fusion methods such as Swinfusion\cite{54}, SeAFusion\cite{55} and CMFA$\_$Net\cite{56} are proposed via different deep networks and obtain convincing results.
-All of these methods utilize the complementary characteristics of infrared images and RGB images, employing meticulously designed feature fusion modules for feature fusion.
+The effective fusion of RGB and thermal information is a pivotal aspect of RGBT tracking \cite{53}.
+Numerous fusion techniques have been proposed, including element-wise summation, concatenation, and content-dependency weighting-based strategies.
+However, a majority of these fusion methods fail to consider the feature discrepancies between input RGB and thermal images, which, in fact, have distinct imaging mechanisms and exhibit considerable differences in their feature sets \cite{59}.
+The direct fusion of weighted unimodal RGB and thermal features can diminish the discriminability of the resultant fused features and, consequently, degrade tracking performance.
+To exploit cross-modal features between RGB and thermal images fully, various RGBT information fusion methods such as Swinfusion\cite{54}, SeAFusion\cite{55}, and CMFA$\_$Net\cite{56} have been proposed, leveraging different deep network architectures to achieve commendable results.
+These methods capitalize on the complementary nature of infrared and RGB images and utilize carefully crafted feature fusion modules to integrate these characteristics.